quimortiz/FlexivPy/README.md

 # Experiments:

 - One joint: how high the gains.
-- Compare grav. compensation.
+X Compare grav. compensation.
-- Urdf with better dynamical model.
+NO Urdf with better dynamical model.
 - Task space impedance (moving one, rigid another)
 - Excert force without/with
-- Force sensor - z axis control using measurement of force
-- More security checks.
+- Force sensor - z axis control using measurement of force X More security checks.
 - Reaching task using Croccodyll
-- Rerun integration
+X Rerun integration
-- Camera simulation
+X Camera simulation
 - Camera in real
 - Vicon?/
 - Visual Markers with camera